yhs666/mc-docs.zh-cn/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

         #region Define modified Codec Factory
         //Define modified codec factory to be used in the reader.
-        //It will catch the attempt to use "Deflate" and provide  a custom codec.
+        //It catches the attempt to use "Deflate" and provide  a custom codec.
-        //For all other cases, it will rely on the base class (CodecFactory). internal sealed class CodecFactoryDeflate45 : CodecFactory
+        //For all other cases, it relies on the base class (CodecFactory). internal sealed class CodecFactoryDeflate45 : CodecFactory
         {